Say So: Commercial performance

-In the United States, the solo version of "Say So" initially entered Billboard's Bubbling Under Hot 100 at number 19 on the chart issue dated January 4, 2020, before moving up to number six the following week.
+In the United States, the solo version of "Say So" initially entered Billboard's Bubbling Under Hot 100 at number 19 on the chart issue dated January 4, 2020, before moving up to number 6 the following week.
 After two weeks, "Say So" earned Doja Cat her third Hot 100 entry, debuting at number 95 on the chart dated January 18, 2020.
 While gaining traction over the following weeks, it entered Billboard's Mainstream Top 40 (Pop Airplay) chart at number 33 and later spent six weeks at number 1 on this chart.
-Following the release of its music video, "Say So" ascended 18 positions to number 33 on the Hot 100 in its eighth week charting.
+Following the release of its music video, "Say So" ascended 18 positions to number 33 on the Hot 100 in its eighth-week charting.
 "Say So" simultaneously earned Doja Cat her first top-five song on both the Hot 100 and Radio Songs charts, as well as her first top 10 on the Streaming Songs chart.
-The song also reached number one on both Billboard's Rhythmic and Dance/Mix Show Airplay charts in the weeks dated April 18 and April 25 respectively.
+The song also reached number 1 on both Billboard's Rhythmic and Dance/Mix Show Airplay charts in the weeks dated April 18 and 25 respectively.
 The track would eventually be considered Doja Cat's pop radio breakthrough.
 With approximately two billion audience impressions, "Say So" ranked as the tenth most popular radio song in the US in the year 2020. iHeartRadio revealed that "Say So" had also achieved over 1.17 billion total audience spins on their platform in 2020.